|

 - Start with the rent saved (or earned, if this is an investment property).

-- Divide the net yearly income by the total property cost (that includes the original legal and transaction costs).
+- Divide the net yearly income by the total property cost (including the original legal and transaction costs and personalization).
+This gives you the operating return percentage.

 2. Leverage